daaronr/micro-giving-pub/be2024/handout_bothmodules.md

 I'm not telling you what *you* need to believe, I just don't want you to have a false impression of mainstream Economics.

-As I also mentioned, these apparent imperfections were market failures actually can lead to opportunities to create value and profit.
+As I also mentioned, these apparent imperfections or market failures actually can lead to opportunities to create value and profit.
 Things that were once market failures might be solved by technology or new  frameworks.

 Here are some possible examples.
 \